cleopollinger/isba4775/README.md

  - set up end devices
  - make sure things are plugged in and working properly through ethernet cables
  - turn on devices and or hardware (Router and Switch)
 3. [ ] 2.
-Once all equipment is gathered make sure to plug the ethernet cables into Switch
+Once all equipment is gathered make sure to plug the ethernet cables into Switch from end devices
 - make sure that the cables are plugged into the appropriate spots
 - make sure that the cables are plugged in all the way
 - make sure that the switch is on
 3. [ ] 3.
-Add a Router and plug it in using ethernet cables
+Add a Router and plug it in using ethernet cables into Switch
-  - When adding a router the port status is off by default, make sure that you turn it on for each port being use
+  - When adding a router the port status is off by default, make sure that you turn it on for each port being used
      - Commands to turn on Router...
           - config # interface gigabitethernet0/0
           - config # no shutdown
 4. [ ] 4.
 Once all the physical things are set up it is time to set up the systems
    - Set up IP Addresses on all end devices, in this case since it is a home network we are going to use private Class C IP Addresses.
-For the example above we set the IP Address to be 19
+For the example above we set the IP Address to be 192.168.0.2-192.168.0.245, you can use any of these IP addresses but be sure to properly label and keep track of what devices are attached to specific IP addresses.
+   - Set up IP address on router, typically routers are the first IP Address in the set.
+So in this case the router's IP address would be 192.168.0.1.
-   - To set the Default Gateway, go to the end devices and config then type in
+   - Lastly, set the Default Gateway, go to the end devices and config then type in the router's IP Address, make sure to do this for every port being used.
-   -
+      - Since we have two LANs in this scenario the ISBA LAN is going to have a default gateway set to 192.168.0.1 and the subnet mask is 255.255.255.0
+      - The Data Center LAN to the router will have a default gateway set to 172.16.0.1 and the subnet mask is 255.255.255.0

 ###  3. Frequently Asked Questions